 Won’t be in Maine this Spring?
 No worries!
 The ostrich fern can be found in northern regions worldwide, and the central and eastern part of North America.
 Farmers markets from Idaho to the Pacific Northwest are full of them right now with huge harvest concentrations in Oregon and Washington.
 There are ferns and every single forest.
 You can even find them in city parks!
 Just remember, not all are edible so make sure you are looking for the right ferns!

 Photos provided by Monica Bates

 Please harvest responsibly!
 When picking fiddleheads, it is recommended to take only half the tops per cluster for sustainable harvest.
 Repeated over-picking will eventually kill the plant.
 Sustainably harvesting them allows us to enjoy them each and every spring!

 How to Eat and Cook With Your Fresh Fiddleheads

-Fiddleheads can also be blanched and frozen to enjoy year round!
-Some even save their last batches for Christmas!
-The can also be pickled!
-Yet, if you haven’t had them fresh, start there!
+Fiddleheads can also be blanched and frozen to enjoy year-round.
+Some of our local folk even save their last batches for Christmas.
+Fiddleheads can also be pickled!
+There are many ways to enjoy Maine’s delicacy,